 The power distribution board is located in the system.
-It is accessible from the rear of the system after your remove the IB_SSC assembly (FIGURE 7-6).
+It is accessible from the rear of the system after your remove the IB_SSC assembly (FIGURE 8-6).

-7.3.1 Removing the Power Distribution Board
+8.3.1 Removing the Power Distribution Board

-- 2. Remove power to the system by performing one of the following tasks: - If you have a Sun Fire V1280 system, remove the four power input cables, AC0 through AC4 (FIGURE 1-3).
+2. Remove the four power input cables, AC0 through AC4 (FIGURE 1-3).
+This action removes power to the system.